olepunchy/leetcode-go-solutions/README.md

 # leetcode-go-solutions
-Solutions to leetcode problems in C++
+Solutions to leetcode problems in Go